LukasBombach/unfinished-thought/_posts/what_are_you_even_testing_for.md

 ## Orientation, computer science and a good sleep

 You will also gain something just as important.
 You can now have a way of reasoning about tests.
-In a PR, do you want to have a furioous
+About what is important, what may be missing and what may be too much.
+And you can still have a discussion of the best _way_ to test this, meaning unit, integration, E2E, or any other way.

-The importance of this is, that you can now reason about what parts of your code you need to test.
-Avoiding too many tests, creating an appropriate testing pyramid and keeping your agility when moving your project forward are all side effects of this.
-You will also conform to principles of software architecture like the [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) which allow you to move your project forward without exerting more effort than needed.
+To come back to Kent's point on not writing too many tests, it is just as important to discuss what is not important enough it test.
+Going through this way of reasoning, you will enter a path close to the [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), where the amout of tests you need to change

 ## Finalizing the pattern